 - The type of construction used – for example buildings constructed before 1920 will usually have single-skinned walls which let heat escape more easily

 - The number of occupants and their behaviour – for example more occupants use more hot water and may need more rooms to be heated for longer, particularly if they are at home all day.

 A large old detached house might have a heat requirement of well over 20,000kWh.
-Conversely, a modern home of the same size, but with modern glazing, state of the art insulation and very efficient heating might have a heat demand below 10,000kWh.
-Purpose-built low carbon homes can have much lower heat demands than even this, through retrofitting existing homes, particularly older buildings, to the same standard can be difficult and expensive.
+Conversely, a modern home of the same size, but with modern glazing, state of the art insulation and very efficient heating might have a heat demand below 10,000kWh, purpose-built low carbon homes can have even lower heat demands.
+It can be difficult and expensive to retrofit existing homes, particularly older buildings, to the same standard as modern homes.

 The United Kingdom - October 2019